Early Signs Of Antisocial Personality Disorder In Children

 Medically reviewed by Melissa Guarnaccia, LCSW

 Personality disorders are complex conditions impacting one’s personality, social behavior, and functioning.
 These conditions are most commonly diagnosed in adulthood.
-However, for diagnosis, they must often start showing signs in childhood or adolescence.
+However, most people who are eventually diagnosed with personality disorders begin to show signs in childhood or adolescence.
 Antisocial personality disorder (ASPD) is one of these conditions.
-Although children may not be directly diagnosed with ASPD, parents may benefit from informing themselves on the condition’s most common presentations to ensure they get their child early intervention and support.
+Although the diagnosis of antisocial personality disorder in children is not possible, children can display antisocial traits, as well as symptoms of various mental disorders and behavioral disorders.
+Parents may benefit from informing themselves on different types of antisocial behavior in children to ensure they get their child the proper early intervention and support if needed.

 What is antisocial personality disorder?

-Antisocial personality disorder is a serious and often misunderstood condition that can affect how a person respects others and tells right from wrong.
+Antisocial personality disorder is a serious and often misunderstood condition that usually involves a disregard for right and wrong.
 Typically diagnosed after the age of 18, early signs of ASPD can sometimes appear in children and may be diagnosed as conduct disorder.

-Although only about 2% to 3% of the general population may develop antisocial personality disorder, it can severely affect development and future relationships.
+Although only about 2% to 3% of the general population is thought to live with antisocial personality disorder, it can significantly affect development and future relationships for those who experience it.
 Children with conduct disorder may struggle academically and socially.
-Parents who notice these symptoms may need to seek early treatment options to offer the necessary support for their child's growth and well-being.
+Parents who notice potential symptoms may need to seek early treatment options to offer the necessary support for their child's growth and well-being.

-People with ASPD may show certain traits, such as being manipulative, lacking empathy, and having a sense of superiority.
-Symptoms of antisocial personality disorder might include:
+People with ASPD may show certain traits, such as being manipulative, lacking empathy, and displaying a sense of superiority.
+Additional symptoms of antisocial personality disorder might include the following:

 • Telling lies or being deceitful to exploit others